 U.S. population increased by a factor of eight between 1790 and 1860.
 Total U.S. population was growing primarily because birth rates were above death rates; immigration did not play a major role at the time, as shown by the fact that only 13% of U.S. population was foreign-born in 1860.
-Also, the U.S. saw significant changes in its political borders during the period, mainly as a result of the Louisiana Purchase (1803), the annexation of Texas
+Also, the U.S. saw significant changes in its political borders during the period, mainly as a result of the Louisiana Purchase (1803), the annexation of Texas (1845) and the Mexican-American War (1847).
+Population growth was, however, far from

-$^{^{6}}$ This distinction is motivated by the finding that settlements above 10,000 inhabitants exhibited significantly different growth patterns from those below 10,000 (Fact 5), in line with the findings of Desmet and Rappaport (2015).
+$^{^6}$ This distinction is motivated by the finding that settlements above 10,000 inhabitants exhibited significantly different growth patterns from those below 10,000 (Fact 5), in line with the findings of Desmet and Rappaport (2017).